 An incision will be made along the length of your breast bone.
 The breast bone will be split lengthwise to expose your heart.
 You will then be put on a heart-lung machine.
 This machine takes over the work of your heart so that the doctor can stop your heart.

 Mitral Valve Replacement

 Copyright © Nucleus Medical Media, Inc.

 You will be taken to a recovery room.
-Your blood pressure, pulse, and breathing will be monitored for any negative reactions.
+Your blood pressure, pulse, and breathing will be monitored.

 About 2-5 hours